 A frequency table is very often used by statisticians when they are studying categorical data to understand how frequently a variable appears in their data set.
 If you plan on entering the industry as a data analyst or even if your work remotely involves the use of data to make decisions, then you will be coming across frequency distribution tables all the time.
-It is therefore essential to have an understanding of how frequency tables work and how you can quickly construct one.
+It is therefore essential to have an understanding of how relative frequency tables work and how you can quickly construct one.

 In this tutorial, I will be going over some techniques of generating frequency tables using R. I’ll be using a built-in data set of R called “mtcars”.
 It contains information about the mileage, number of forward gears, number of carburetors and cylinders for various cars.